Kojki/financial-institution-campaign-analysis/README.md

 **Output example:**
 ```
-データ検証中...
+Data verification in progress...
 ✓ data/iris.csv: 150行, 5列
 ✓ data/housing.csv: 506行, 14列
 ✓ data/titanic.csv: 891行, 12列

-すべてのデータファイルが正常です！
+All data files are normal!
 ```

 ### Troubleshooting

-**Q: I get an error that the data file was not found**
+**Q: I get an error that the data file was not found.**
 ```
 FileNotFoundError: [Errno 2] No such file or directory: 'data/iris.csv'
 ```